 Learn to make Japanese favourites such as gyoza, ramen, teriyaki and sushi.
 As a part of the cooking class, there is a full sit-down lunch paired with organic matcha and recipes to take home, too.

-Yoshiko Takeuchi’s classes run on Sundays and start from $150, you can book yours here.
+Yoshiko Takeuchi’s classes run on Sundays and start from $150, you can book your Cooking With Yoshiko class here.

 The Cornersmith Cooking School